python/cpython/Doc/library/mmap.rst

 slice: ``obj[i1:i2] = b'...'``.
 You can also read and write data starting at the current file position, and :meth:`seek` through the file to different positions.

-A memory-mapped file is created by the :class:`mmap` constructor, which is different on Unix and on Windows.
+A memory-mapped file is created by the :class:`~mmap.mmap` constructor, which is different on Unix and on Windows.
 In either case you must provide a file descriptor for a file opened for update.
 If you wish to map an existing Python file object, use its :meth:`fileno` method to obtain the correct value for the